tiaradwiputri/quiz-handson-c1/quiz.md

 ## Data Exploration Quiz

-1. Based on aggregation data below, what division that has high average of monthly hours and high potential to resign?
+1. Based on aggregation data you have created, which division has the highest average of monthly hours with high probability of resigning?
   - [ ] IT division
   - [ ] Technical division
   - [ ] Sales division
   - [ ] Accounting division

-# 2 Data Pre-Process Section
+# 2 Data Pre-Processing

-## Data Pre-Process Tutorial

-After we've done in exploratory data, we move to pre-process step before build classification model using `turnover` dataset.
-Before we build the model, let's take a look the proportion of our class target in `left` column.
+After we are done with data exploratory, we will go ahead and perform pre-processing steps before building the classification model.
+Before we build the model, let's take a look the proportion of our target variable in `left` column.

 ```
 # your code here

 ```

-Our target variable has a balance proportion between resign and not.
-So we don't need to do pre-process to make it balance either using upsampling or downsampling.
-So our next step is split `turnover` dataset to be train data and test data in order to make model fitting and model validation.
-Split `turnover` dataset for train data with the proportion of data is 80% and store it with `train` object and the last one store it with `test` object for our data testing.
-Use `set.seed()` with seed 100 and `sample()` to randomize `turnover` dataset before split it.
+Our target variable has a balance proportion between both classes.
+So our next step is to split the dataset into a train and test set in order to perform a model validation.
+Split `turnover` dataset into a train data using 80% of the data and store it under `train` object.
+Use the rest 20% of the data as the test set and store it under `test` object.

 ```
 # RNGkind(sample.kind="Rounding")